nokusukun/zenki-mastodon/README.md

   / /|  __/ | | |   <| |
  /____\___|_| |_|_|\_\_|
 ```
-Mastodon download tool.
+Mastodon media download tool.
+Download images from mastodon instances.

 # Requirements
 * Python >3.5

 # Setup
 * Download `zenki.py` and place it in a folder.
-The script will generate some files so a folder on it's own is recommended.
+The script will generate some files so placing it inside it's own folder is recommended.
 * Run `zenki.py Setup` to start the setup stuff.
-This will ask for some details like the instance URL, and email and password.
+This will ask for some details like the instance URL, email, and password.

 # Commands